-The doctoral program was founded in 1970 and was called Applied Psychology from that time until 2011.
-Before this, the Psychology Department's only specialty program was Clinical.
+The doctoral program was founded in 1970 and was named the "Applied Psychology Program" from that time until 2011.
+Before this, the Psychology Department's only specialty program was Clinical Psychology.
 The remaining 30+ faculty members at the time were blended as General-Experimental.
-The Applied Psychology's program leader in 1970 was a man named William A. Owens, namesake for the Owens Institute for Behavioral Research.
+The Applied Psychology's program leader in 1970 was William A. Owens, former President of SIOP and namesake for the Owens Institute for Behavioral Research.

 In 1916, faculty member L.R.
-Geissler founded the premier academic journal in I/O Psychology, Journal of Applied Psychology.
+Geissler founded the premier academic journal in I-O Psychology, Journal of Applied Psychology.
 In 2020, Lillian Eby took over as head editor - the first woman to do so in the journal's 100+ year history.

-Today, the Psychology Department has three areas: I-O, Brain & Behavior Science (BBS), and Clinical.
+Today, the Psychology Department has three areas: I-O Psychology, Brain & Behavior Science (BBS), and Clinical.